 Having captured sight of Granada’s landscapes from the Alhambra, this afternoon is the perfect time to explore them in more detail.
-One of the best ways to get among them is to pull on a pair of walking shoes.
-Then join a tour along the Darro River.
+One of the best ways to get among them is to pull on a pair of walking shoes and join a tour along the Darro River.
 They lead out of the city center and into the hills beyond, using the 15-kilometer river as a rough route.
 Taking in everything from the central Plaza Neuva to Sacromonte gypsy caves, they offer a huge insight into the history of the city.

 Andalusia is the birthplace of two of Spain’s most iconic exports – flamenco and tapas.
 Discover them both with an evening tour of the tapas trail.
 They begin just as Granada’s locals are forgetting about work and joining up with their friends.
 The best tours take in both the city center and Albaicin districts, rich in Moorish architecture.
-Along the way, you’ll stop off at authentic tapas bars for a drink and bite to eat.
-Having sampled croquettes, tortilla (Spanish omelet), and meatballs in rich tomato sauce, its time to enjoy the best flamenco you’ll probably ever witness.
+Along the way, you’ll stop off at authentic tapas bars for a drink and a bite to eat.
+Having sampled croquettes, tortilla (Spanish omelet), and meatballs in rich tomato sauce, it’s time to enjoy the best flamenco you’ll probably ever witness.
 You’ll do this in its traditional home of the Sacromonte area of the city.

 Day Two in Granada

 The morning gives you chances to hop over to neighboring Cordoba for a full-day tour of Cordoba from Granada.
 Discover the ties that bind these two cities and what sets them apart.
 Travel down a route used by traders, merchants, religious pilgrims, and warriors to this former center of Jewish life in Spain.
 Admire the charming streets and artisanal shops that line them.
 Sample local fare and see incredible examples of Spanish-Moorish architecture in the Mezquita and the stunning synagogue.